aamoghS/cerebraClone/README.md

 ### Apps and Packages

-**docs** — A Next.js application with Tailwind CSS for documentation, guides, or internal knowledge sharing.
+**hacklytics** — A Next.js application with Tailwind CSS for documentation, guides, or internal knowledge sharing.
+(WILL BE CONVERTING TO REACT AND VITE)

 **web** — Another Next.js application with Tailwind CSS for your main website or internal dashboards.
+(WILL BE CONVERTING TO REACT AND VITE)

 **ui** — A shared React component library with Tailwind CSS for reusing UI components across apps.
 All classes are prefixed with `ui-` to avoid conflicts.